vot/dbclone/readme.md

 - add backends for other database types
 - destructive/clean mode (drop db before import to force clean state)
 - force mode (in non-destructive mode) to override existing documents / controlled upsert
-- non-interactive mode in CLI (pass in arguments)
 - cleaner interfaces in libs
 - documentation